VerticalLongboard/xplane-a320-checklist/DEVELOPMENT_ENVIRONMENT.md

 * Update local paths and plugin name in:
   * `<repository root>/LOCAL_ENVIRONMENT_CONFIGURATION.cmd`
   * `<repository root>/build_configuration.cmd`

-Clone the A320 NORMAL CHECKLIST repository and open the workspace in VS Code!

 ### Build
 To build your plugin (and copy it to your locally running X-Plane instance), press **CTRL+SHIFT+B**, which runs the default build task.